jhadvig/enhancements/enhancements/console/internationalization.md

 We will also modify our existing file conversion tools to handle translation files spread across multiple packages so we can easily export/import translation files.

+Translation of the login templates within [oauth-templates](https://github.com/openshift/oauth-templates) and [oauth-server](https://github.com/openshift/oauth-server) repositories will be manually updated by the console team since their are only a small number of strings that rarely change.
+These strings are to be included in the console repository so that the i18next-parser will add them in the files sent to the Globalization team for translation.

 ### Risks and Mitigations

 **Risk**: All text is not translated.